Carl William Blegen Papers, 1911-1971

 Series III: Professional Correspondence contains letters associated with excavations, books and publications, applications, finances, students, and other issues.
 Also included in this Series is Blegen’s correspondence with Michael Ventris, A.J.
 Beattie and John Chadwick pertaining to the decipherment of the Linear B tablets.
 Blegen’s professional correspondence has been arranged in alphabetical order according to the agency of origin.

-Series V: Miscellaneous contains Blegen’s manuscripts on Greek politics and correspondence concerning their publication; personal documents (birth certificate, passports, letters of introduction; some financial documents; news clippings; and a few three-dimensional object, like his trowel.
+Series V: Miscellaneous contains Blegen’s manuscripts on Greek politics, and correspondence concerning their publication; personal documents (birth certificate, passports, letters of introduction; some financial documents; news clippings; and a few three-dimensional object, like his trowel.
 Of particular interest are his political manuscripts which shed light on a little known facet of Blegen, that of his concern with the politics of Greece and her relations with the United States.
-Also of important note is that in 1945-46 Blegen joined the U.S. Department of State at Athens.
-Finally, the Miscellaneous Series includes some of Blegen’s books, including some written by his brother Theodore (Ted) Blegen.
-His archaeological books were given to the ASCSA Library, while his collection of fiction is currently housed at Loring Hall (the School’s hostel).
+Also of important note is that in 1945-1946 Blegen joined the U.S. Department of State at Athens.
+Finally, the Miscellaneous Series includes some of his books, and books written by his brother Theodore (Ted) Blegen.
+His archaeological books were given to the ASCSA Library, while his and Elizabeth's collection of mystery novels is currently housed at Loring Hall (the School’s hostel).
 His large collection of Greek books was given to the University of Cincinnati.

 Series VI: Photographs includes photos of Blegen himself, his wife, family and friends, as well as photographs taken during his several trips, such as the European trip with Emerson Swift in 1913-1915 (see Youthful Rambles.
 On the Trail of the Classics, 1912-1915 (California 1975) by Emerson Swift), the island cruise of 1923 with the ASCSA members, and his trips to Macedonia, as a Red Cross representative.